tomymaritano/dripnex-wallet/README.md

 Create a `.env.local` file with these values for local development and Docker.
 Tests load variables from `.env.test` using the same keys.

+## 🔗 Bridge Usage

+The wallet can fetch cross-chain quotes using the [Li.Fi](https://li.fi) API.
+Set `NEXT_PUBLIC_LIFI_API_KEY` in your `.env.local` to enable requests.
+Then use the **BridgePanel** component to select the source/target chains and token.
+The panel will display the estimated amount received on the destination chain.

 ## 🐳 Docker Usage